ConductorOne/conductorone-sdk-go/docs/sdks/conductoroneapi/README.md

 ## Overview

-ConductorOne API: The ConductorOne API is a HTTP API for managing ConductorOne resources.
+API For c1.api.accessbundle.v1.AccessBundleSearchService: This is an auto-generated API for c1.api.accessbundle.v1.AccessBundleSearchService.

 ### Available Operations